 The next studio album “Elevation” was released early 2018 gaining raving reviews especially in the U.S. and the UK.

-Since several years he moves back and forth between the U.S. and Germany and besides producing and playing for artists live and in the studio he’s busy with his own project “Andy Susemihl & Superfriends”.
+Since several years he moves back and forth between the U.S. and Germany and besides producing and playing for artists live and in the studio he’s busy with his own project “Supermihl & Superfriends”.